Ajitjha3095/Sales-Analytics-Dashboard-2024-2025/README.md

 ---

-## 3. Step 2 — Data Cleaning & Validation
+## 2️⃣ Data Cleaning & Validation

 A full data quality audit was run on the raw file.
-Results and the decision taken for each finding are documented below — this transparency is intentional, since "what did you do with messy data" is one of the most common interview questions for this kind of project.
+Each finding and the decision taken is documented below — this transparency is intentional, since "what did you do with messy data" is one of the most common interview questions for this kind of project.

 | Check | Finding | Decision / Action |
 |---|---|---|